dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 fullIGRAimp: Imports IGRA data and applies multiple processing methods from other functions, outputting a new sounding structure associated with each modification to the data structure.
 Updated 25 June 2018 with new version control at input to make compatible with IGRA v2 data.
 Requires importIGRAv1, importIGRAv2, timefilter, levfilter, addDewRH, dewrelh, surfconfilter, nosedetect, prestogeo, simple_prestogeo

 importIGRAv1: Creates a structure of soundings data from raw Integrated Global Radiosonde Archive v1 .dat data.
-Renamed from IGRAimpf on 6/23/2018.
+Renamed from IGRAimpf on 3 June 2018.
 (Based on part of a script originally written by Megan Amanatides.)

 importIGRAv2: Imports IGRA v2 sounding data files into a MATLAB data structure.
 Updated 25 June 2018 to fix spelling errors in the function help.
+Updated 28 June 2018 to import station ID as well.

 levfilter: Removes an input level type from a soundings data structure.
 Updated 25 June 2018 for compatibility with IGRA v2.